 Install Ceramic

 A lot of things are done on the command line with Ceramic.
-We will enter command line instruction with the Terminal app on mac and linux, or with Powershell on windows.
+We will enter command line instruction with the Terminal app on Mac and Linux, or with Powershell on Windows.
 You need to be familiar with command line tools to continue.

 haxelib install ceramic

 This should have installed a setup utility on your machine.
-You can now enter a second command to download the actual ceramic package and install it:
+You can now enter a second command to download the actual Ceramic package and install it:

 haxelib run ceramic setup